-If you bring taxable equipment into BC for temporary use only (6 days or more in a 12-month period) to perform a specific task related to mining, and then take the equipment back out of the province, you pay PST using the temporary use formula (except leased equipment - see the section below, Leased Equipment).
+If you bring taxable equipment into BC for temporary use only (6 days or more in a 12-month period) to perform a specific task related to the extraction or processing of petroleum or natural gas, and then take the equipment back out of the province, you pay PST using the temporary use formula (except leased equipment - see the section below, Leased Equipment).
 The days the goods are in BC may be consecutive or spread over a 12-month period.